 Security is essential at the scene of the event.
-There have been numerous instances of secondary bombings where an additional intentional device or bomber detonated after pre-hospital providers entered the scene, resulting in rescuers then becoming victims.
+There have been numerous cases of secondary bombings where an additional intentional device or bomber detonated after prehospital providers entered the scene, resulting in rescuers then becoming victims.
 This fact means that health responders require verification from police or security services that the site is safe before they enter a scene and begin resuscitation and rescue efforts.
 Any tactical medical officers should have personal protective equipment that includes Kevlar or body armor.
 If the sprinklers go off in the building, then the providers need to be prepared to work in a wet environment and need to be wary of electric shocks.
 The casualty collection point needs to be outside of any area which may be threatened by the terrorist or potential bomb.
 Emergency Medical Services (EMS) receive instruction in S-C-ABC- safety first, catastrophic hemorrhage, and then the ABCs (airway, breathing, and circulation).

-In instances with multiple terrorists, there may be numerous areas which are cordoned off and unsafe.
+In instances with multiple terrorists, there may be numerous areas that are cordoned off and unsafe.
 Some countries and jurisdictions have created a Hazardous Area Response team whereby prehospital personnel with tactical training and appropriate equipment, enter the danger zone.
 However, this is usually by law enforcement personnel, such as SWAT paramedics, who should only perform basic life-saving procedures such as massive hemorrhage control, opening the airway, and rapid evacuation.
-They need to be mobile and therefore don’t carry enough equipment for sustained care for large numbers of casualties.
+They need to be mobile and therefore don't carry enough equipment for sustained care for large numbers of casualties.

-In contrast to this, the permissive environment (cold zone) is a safe area and includes the ability to administer RSI or advanced analgesia and performance of other procedures.
+In contrast to this, the permissive environment (cold zone) is a safe area and includes the ability to administer RSI or advanced analgesia and the performance of other procedures.
 The warm zone (semi-permissive environment) is in a spectrum between the non-permissive and permissive areas.
 In this area, the immediate threat is no longer active.
 If this is due to CBRN, then proper personal protective equipment (PPE) is required.
 Besides stopping major bleeding with tourniquets, and continuing basic airway management, one should also treat pneumothorax at this point with needle application.

 Other protocols exist for first responders to terrorist MCIs.
 One is the "3 Echo Protocol- Enter, Evaluate, and Evacuate" which emphasizes early identification of casualties, usually by law enforcement and early treatment of life-threatening hemorrhage, and safe evacuation.
 Another approach uses the THREAT acronym- Threat suppression, Hemorrhage control, Rapid extrication, Assessment, and Transport.

 Various field triage strategies exist.
-These include: START (Simple Triage and Rapid Treatment: the ability to obey commands, assess respiratory rate, and radial pulse or capillary refill), SALT (Sort, Assess, Life-Saving Interventions, Treatment, and/or Transport), Triage Sieve and Sort (using respiratory rate and either capillary refill or heart rate), or CareFlight Triage (ability to obey commands, the presence of respiration, and being able to palpate a radial pulse).
+These include START (Simple Triage and Rapid Treatment: the ability to obey commands, assess the respiratory rate, and radial pulse or capillary refill), SALT (Sort, Assess, Life-Saving Interventions, Treatment, and/or Transport), Triage Sieve and Sort (using respiratory rate and either capillary refill or heart rate), or CareFlight Triage (ability to obey commands, the presence of respiration, and being able to palpate a radial pulse).
 Implementation of one of these protocols is essential.,

-After extensive experience with suicide bombing, Magen David Adom (MDA - Israel’s Emergency Medical Services) during the years 2002-2005, successfully adopted the concept of "save and run."
+After extensive experience with suicide bombing, Magen David Adom (MDA - Israel's Emergency Medical Services) during the years 2002-2005, successfully adopted the concept of "save and run."
 The only actions performed at the scene are for hemorrhage control (application of bandages and tourniquets) and the advanced life support actions of airway control/intubation and needle application for tension pneumothorax.
-The most severely injured patients are usually taken to the closest level one trauma centers.
-However, other considerations such as the large numbers of casualties or severity of life-threatening injury may result in patient transport to the nearest medical centers for emergency treatment and stabilization.
+The most severely injured patients are usually taken to the closest level one trauma center.
+However, other considerations, such as the large numbers of casualties or severity of life-threatening injury, may result in patient transport to the nearest medical centers for emergency treatment and stabilization.
 Some patients will then undergo secondary transfer to a level one trauma center.

 Direct pressure with bandages is the initial protocol.
 Tourniquets should be applied to the extremities when required due to life-threatening arterial bleeding.
 It is to remember to tighten the windlass component properly.
 One can also use hemostatic agents, with or without junctional tourniquets, to areas such as the axilla and groin.
 Elevating and splinting of affected limbs is crucial.
-If the pelvis is unstable then using a sheet as a binder may be necessary.
+If the pelvis is unstable, then using a sheet as a binder may be necessary.

-Radiological and nuclear terrorism
+Radiological and Nuclear Terrorism

 Management of a radiological disaster must be with personal protection that includes masks, eye protection, gowns, gloves, and boots.
-There will also be a hot zone, a warm zone (buffer zone), and cold zone.
+There will also be a hot zone, a warm zone (buffer zone), and a cold zone.
 The victims should be evaluated with a Geiger counter to identify their contamination level with radioactive material.
 If contaminated, they should undergo decontamination.
 Clothes should be removed and double bagged.
 Then face rinsing with skin washing with soap and water is next.
 Internal decontamination may later be necessary.

 Terrorist attacks can be at least as emotionally intense as any other major mass casualty event; EMS providers frequently suffer from at least short-term post-traumatic stress.
 Counseling for critical incident stress is a recommended strategy.
 Empathetic care must begin from the time the patient arrives in the emergency department and continue throughout the process of their medical care.
 To prevent depression and PTSD, disaster preparedness training, critical incident stress debriefing, and shift work in prolonged responses are helpful.